-The West End is about to get lit.
+The West End is about to light up.

 Inspired by light and artistic impression, Lumiere is returning for its seventh year with spectacular art installations to brighten up the downtown Vancouver neighbourhood.